Shingi Munyeza: Business career

 After completing high school, he did his articles of clerkship under Ernst and Young, at the same time enrolled for a B.Compt in accounting with University of South Africa and also completed a Diploma in Applied Accountancy with the Institute of Accountants, Zimbabwe.
 He later went into advertising where he studied for an IMM Diploma in Marketing.

 After a while, he moved to Zimbabwe Sun (now African Sun).
 While there, he studied for a Diploma in Hotel Management Strategy with Cornell University, New York.
 He was later conferred an honorary doctorate in Business Administration and Development by Solusi University in March 2010 in recognition of his contribution to business development in the tourism sector.

 He trained as an accountant with Ernst and Young, then made a career change to advertising and worked as an Executive Director in an advertising agency, CM & A Advertising.
 He moved from advertising to tourism when he got a job at Cresta Hospitality Zimbabwe, where he became Group Commercial Director.
 After a while, he moved to then Zimbabwe Sun Limited (now African Sun) where he assumed the role of Group Chief Executive.

-He pioneered bringing international food franchises in Zimbabwe but his long-term passion has been entrepreneurship where he is setting up an enterprise incubator to nurture entrepreneurship in the country.
-He has partnered with Africa's biggest Entrepreneurship Incubator.
-Furthermore, his investments are now more into ICT, solar and telecoms.
+He introduced international food franchises in Zimbabwe before focusing on entrepreneurship.
+He established an enterprise incubator to support entrepreneurs in the country.
+He has also invested in the ICT, solar, and telecommunications sectors.